bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 The UTXO of a coinbase transaction has the special condition that it cannot be spent (used as an input) for at least 100 blocks.
-This temporarily prevents a miner from spending the transaction fees and block reward from a block that may later be determined to be stale (and therefore the coinbase transaction destroyed) after a block chain fork.
+This temporarily prevents a miner from spending the transaction fees and block reward from a block that may later be determined to be stale (and therefore the coinbase transaction destroyed) after a blockchain fork.

 Blocks are not required to include any non-coinbase transactions, but miners almost always do include additional transactions in order to